MUSC Bulletin | General Information

 As experts in communication, our faculty offer individual sessions on interviewing, preparing an effective presentation, or creating posters.
 We conduct mock interviews.

-As a center for the humanities on campus, we want students to develop a fuller appreciation of the importance of human connection in clinical practice and biomedical research.
-Therefore, our faculty offer an online interprofessional humanities elective.
+Health care providers and biomedical scientists are motivated to develop a fuller appreciation of the importance of human connection in clinical practice and biomedical research.
+They all understand the need to be compassionate providers and scientists.
+Therefore, CAE/WC faculty offer an online interprofessional humanities elective.
 This course emphasizes how the study of narrative and the act of writing can make students better interpreters of patient stories and more reflective in their own practice and research.
-We also invite you participate in the bimonthly meetings of the Humanities Book Club.
+We also invite you participate in the bimonthly meetings of the Humanities Board.

 Student Health and Wellness